 Domestic abuse and homelessness

-If you have had to leave your home due to domestic abuse, or feel that you need to leave because of the abuse but you have nowhere to go, you should be able to get help from your local council’s homelessness department.
+If you have left your home, or feel you need to move out, because of domestic abuse but you have nowhere to go, you should get help from your local council’s homelessness department.

-Click here to find details of your council and see the video below to find out more general information about how to get help from the council and what they can do to help:
+Click here to find details of your local council and use the information below to help you.

 Am I classed as homeless because of the abuse?